crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 predict_model(final_model, s.X_test)
 ```

-## Experiment tracking with MLflow and Pycaret
+## Experiment tracking with MLflow and PyCaret

 MLflow is an open source platform for managing the end-to-end machine learning
 lifecycle.
 It is the defacto standard for experiment tracking in the machine